Enfoid/SwingFish-public/Code/cAlgo/Robots/LaMetric2ctrader/README.md

  - added margin warning level (shows a different icon when level is crossed)
  - only shows "today" when no position is open

-P.S. there is also a MT5 Version avaiable
+P.S. there is also a MT5 Version available